 AppCafe Docs

-Writing Great Prompts
+Writing Great Requirements

-What makes a prompt work well
+What makes a requirement work well

-A strong prompt usually covers:
+A strong requirement usually covers:

 • The product: What the app or site is.